Application Procedures & FAQ

 When is the application deadline for your program?

 We recommend strongly that all applications be completed by the December deadline for initial fall semester enrollment in that year.
 In practice, this means we begin reviewing all completed applications in mid-December.
-For full consideration for admission, applications are required to be completed (including all required application materials) no later than January 9, 2018, unless special permission is granted by the Director of Graduate Admissions.
+For full consideration for admission, applications are required to be completed (including all required application materials) no later than December 10, 2019.
 The principal loss to strong applicants whose files are incomplete by the December deadline is that they risk not being considered for nomination for lucrative, highly competitive, Graduate School fellowships.
 Our internal deadlines in this campus-wide competition require that any nominee’s file must be complete and be fully evaluated by our departmental admissions committee by mid-January.

 We recognize that official GRE scores are often reported after these deadlines, and applications containing unofficial GRE scores will be considered for admission if they are otherwise complete; however, admission will not be offered until official GRE scores are received.
 We also recognize that the submission of recommendation letters are outside of the applicants’ control; students are strongly encouraged to verify that the required 3 recommendation letters have been received by the application deadline.
 Applications that do not contain all required materials will not be considered for admission.